 After stuffing myself silly with turkey, ham, pumpkin, potato, feta salad, veggies, custard, mince pies and truffles, on Christmas Eve, I woke up this morning to a tree full of presents and a slightly-less eager family who just wanted to sleep in.

-I woke up at 7am and got inspired from a recipe in my Mum’s old Donna Hay cookbook.
+Earlier in the morning I was inspired by a recipe in my Mum’s old Donna Hay cookbook.

-I needed to prepare the filling, and combined the following in a bowl and set it aside in the fridge:
+First I prepared the filling, by combining the following in a bowl and set it aside in the fridge:

 - Pinch of nutmeg and cinnamon